The scariest website myths debunked

 4. Accessibility means it is mobile friendly

-Accessibility and mobile friendliness do not go hand in hand!
+Accessibility and mobile-friendliness do not go hand in hand!
 Accessibility is the ability for anyone to easily navigate your website with a physical or mental impairment or disability.
-Accessibility provides this person’s screen readers and other devices to scan, read and navigate through the website as seamless as someone who is using their laptop.

 5. A good design will last forever

-A website design from even two years ago is more than likely outdated.
-This is because Google is constantly creating new standards for its Google Development Partners to follow, to improve its search engine and continue to keep consumers happy and engaged.
+A website design from even a year and a half ago could be outdated.
+This is because Google is constantly creating new standards for its Google Development Partners to follow, improving its search engine, and continuing to keep consumers happy and engaged.

-With these new search standards and updates, it is imperative that companies understand that this last website myths is one that needs to be evaluated at least every two years.
+With these new search standards and updates, it is imperative that companies understand that this last website myth is one that needs to be evaluated at least every two years.

 When was your last website design and development project?

 Can't recall, it is time for an update!Contact us for a Google Meets or Zoom meeting!